5 Ways to Keep ‘schooling’ When Everyone is Sick

 So, even if it isn’t a real school day, you can still learn plenty or review what you’ve already learned, during your sick days.
 And all those times you felt like life was passing you by and your kids are growing up too quickly… well you can make up for it now by cuddling up with them (and a box of tissues).
 Just in case you need to stock up before the flu hits your house here’s Kristen’s Amazon List for surviving the flu.
 (I know a lot of people use alternative/holistic/natural remedies, this is not commentary on any of that, just a list of things that got us through).

-So tell me in the comments, what do you do to keep ‘schooling’ through illness at your house?
+Tell us in the comments, what do you do to keep ‘schooling’ through illness at your house?